Miranics/chronica/README.md

-!#/
- Chronica
+#Chronica
 Chronica is a web application that leverages external APIs to provide a valuable and meaningful service to users.
 This project involves both local implementation and deployment on web servers with load balancing for efficient and reliable accessibility.

 - Table of Contents
 - Project Overview
-Features
+- Features
-Technologies Used
+- Technologies Used
-APIs Used
+- APIs Used
-Setup and Installation
+- Setup and Installation
-Local Setup
+- Local Setup
-Deployment to Servers
+- Deployment to Servers
-Challenges and Solutions
+- Challenges and Solutions
-Credits
+- Credits
-License
+- License
-Contact
+- Contact
-Project Overview
+##Project Overview
 Chronica is designed to address [insert the core problem your app solves].
 The application retrieves and presents data interactively, allowing users to [e.g., sort, filter, search].
 By leveraging external APIs, it delivers meaningful insights and user-friendly functionality.

 The project is divided into: